hidde/eleventy-wcag-reporter/README.md

 7. Customise the reports: add your own logo, colors, typography and content.
 There is [cipsum](https://cipsum.com/) everywhere.
 8. [Create a new report](#create-a-report)

-From now on, you'll onlly need to run that last step: `npm run dev` or `elevent --serve`.
+From now on, you'll onlly need to run that last step: `npm run dev` or `eleventy --serve`.

 ## Create a report